Skip to content

 Keep your mind active, challenge your ideas about the world around us and see the meaning of our existence from different perspectives.

-As well as our longer philosophy courses we have series of philosophy on Friday and Philosophy on Saturday workshops offer fascinating discussions on exploring moral dilemmas, the philosophy of punishment, or maybe the nature of love, suffering, liberty and freedom of speech.
+As well as our longer philosophy courses we have series of Philosophy for Everyday Life – Saturday workshops which offer fascinating discussions on exploring moral dilemmas, the philosophy of justice, or maybe the nature of love, free will, living better lives and pleasure.

 Courses 2025/26